What is mindful awareness practice?

 Nothing what-so-ever is to be clung to as I or mine.
 To have heard this phrase is to have heard all the teachings, to have practiced this is to have practiced all the teachings, and to have understood this is to have understood all that needs to be understood.

 It is a state of peace to be able to accept things as they are.
 This is to be at home in our own lives.
 We see that this universe is much too big to hold on to, but it is the perfect size for letting go.
 Our hearts and minds can become that big, and we can actually let go.

 Let the body assume its natural ease.
 Let the mind assume its natural ease.
 Now, just stay alert to anything that arises to disturb that natural ease.

 Before visiting the center for the first time, please review the Common Ground policy on fragrances and scents.

 All Common Ground programs are offered freely in the spirit of generosity.
 To learn more about supporting the center and our teachers, click here.

-Common Ground is committed to supporting access to programs for those who identify as a person of color, a member of the queer community and/or a person with a disability.
+Common Ground is committed to giving priority for registration to members of some communities that have experienced historical oppression: people of color, trans, and gender-non-conforming.
+We hope this increases the likelihood of a sense of safety and belonging for members of these communities who often don’t see themselves represented in the community or in teaching roles.
 We recognize this policy benefits us all as we practice the Buddha’s teachings in an increasingly multicultural community and engage in the ongoing work needed to create a more equitable world.
-To learn more, contact Gabe Keller-Flores: 612-722-8260 or gabe@commongroundmeditation.
+To learn more, contact Gabe Keller-Flores: 612-722-8260 or email@example.com